iamblue07/FitCheck/README.md

 - Authentication & authorization.
 - Profile and body photo management, with style-tag preferences.
 - Catalog data pipeline: full Kaggle dataset import into `products`, with synthetic variant stock generated at the same time.
-- Catalog enrichment: an admin endpoint for single-item manual testing, and an unattended batch runner for working through the rest — both against a local Qwen3-VL 4B model via Ollama.
+- Catalog enrichment pipeline: an admin endpoint for single-item manual testing, and an unattended batch runner for working through the rest — both against a local Qwen3-VL 4B model via Ollama.
-- A separate batch pass generating OpenAI embeddings for every enriched product.
+- Catalog embeddings pipeline: a separate batch pass generating local embeddings (Qwen3-Embedding-4B via Ollama) for every enriched product, MRL-truncated from its native 2560 dimensions to 2000 and renormalized, with per-item fallback if a batch call fails partway through.

 ## Project structure